timkartar/Computational-Molecular-Biology/asgn1/Raktim_Mitra_Asgn1_Math578/readme.txt

     5. Random 50 base pair ALU sequence used : GGCGGGCAGATCATGAGGTCAGGAGATCGAGACCATCCTGGCTAACACGG

     6. All result reported as an answer to Q1 in the report.

+    7. boyer_moore_count.c contains detailed comments of each part of the code.